dbfixtures/mirakuru/README.rst

 HTTPExecutor
 ++++++++++++

-Is executor that will be used to start web applications for example.
+HTTPExecutor is designed for starting web applications and HTTP services.
-To start it, you apart from command, you need to pass a URL.
+In addition to the command, you need to pass a URL that will be used to check if the service is ready.
+By default, it makes a HEAD request to this URL.
-This URL will be used to make a (by default) HEAD request.
-Once successful, the executor will be considered started, and a code will return to normal execution.
+Once the request succeeds, the executor reports the process as started and control returns to your code.

 .. code-block:: python